jeremybarbet/react-native-modalize/docs/PROPS.md

 );
 ```

 !> Modalize uses internally `onScrollBeginDrag` method to be able to handle the swipe gestures.
-If you decide to use `onScrollBeginDrag` on the scrollViewProps/flatListProps/sectionListProps object, you will have access to the listener of the `onScrollBeginDrag` method as you can see [here](https://github.com/jeremybarbet/react-native-modalize/blob/master/src/index.tsx#L597).
+If you decide to use `onScrollBeginDrag` on the scrollViewProps/flatListProps/sectionListProps object, you will only have access to the listener of the `onScrollBeginDrag` method as you can see [here](https://github.com/jeremybarbet/react-native-modalize/blob/master/src/index.tsx#L597) and not the whole event like default.

+!> Because of a limitation/issue of `react-native-gesture-handler`, HeaderComponent/FooterComponent/FloatingComponent are not wrapped with a `PanGestureHandler` on Android only, which mean the swipe gestures are not working on these three components.
+If enabled, the inner events you can have (TouchableOpacity/ScrollView) are cancels and don't work.
+Opposed to iOS that works just fine.
+Will revisit this when update has been made on RNGH side.

 ## Renderers